agrisom/vue-components-ui/README.md

 ## Changelog
 All notable changes to this project will be documented in this file.

+### [0.1.2] - 2022-03-26
+- Creates UIButton component
+- Complements storybook controls
+- Changed pug templates to html due to a bug that throws error when v-else

 ### [0.1.0] - 2022-03-02
 - Creates UIIcon component